Tony Pham: Superintendent for the Virginia Peninsula Regional Jail

 In 2017, Pham became the superintendent for the Virginia Peninsula Regional Jail after the previous superintendent, John Kuplinski, resigned from the post.
 In 2019, Pham introduced various programs and reforms in the jail.
-An addiction recovery program, introducer in early 2019, empowered inmates with substance abuse disorders so that they could re-enter society, with Virginia Secretary of Public Safety Brian Moran calling it "an example that should be shared among other jails across the state."
-An ankle monitoring program, introducer months after, allowed inmates to be at home, at work, and visit the jail.
+An addiction recovery program, introduced in early 2019, empowered inmates with substance abuse disorders so that they could re-enter society, with Virginia Secretary of Public Safety Brian Moran calling it "an example that should be shared among other jails across the state."
+An ankle monitoring program, introduced months after, allowed inmates to be at home, at work, and visit the jail.
 In April 2019, Pham introduced tablet computers to the jail, which allowed inmates to have video calls with their families.

 During his time as superintendent, the VPRJ was sued by former inmates accusing the jail of failing to keep the women safe.
 They also sued Kuplinski, Vice Chairman J. Randall Wheeler and former corrections officer Henry Rhim, the latter had been convicted for sexually assaulting two inmates.
 With the accusations, Pham started an internal investigations unit to review and report findings to him, as well as instituting stronger segregation between men and women.
 There was also an incident where a female inmate claimed that, during detoxification, she and other inmates were "treated worse than animals," although Pham disputed the story.

 In December 2019, Pham announced that he would be resigning from the post at the end of the year to spend time with his family.